phantomlex/CSE470-Project/README.md

 ## Acknowledgements

--This project was developed for the CSE470 course.
+-This project was developed for the CSE470 course in collaboration with 3 others.

 -Inspired by and learned from https://www.github.com/machadop1407/financial-tracker-react